Find Affordable College Courses

 4 Yearly Graduations

 The 14th most popular school in the country for air transport majors who are seeking their master's degree is Liberty University.
 Roughly 93,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-During the 2020-2021 academic year, 4 people received their master's degree in air transport from Liberty University.
+The average in-state tuition for full-time undergraduates is $15,015 per year, while in-state graduate students, on average, pay $7,740 per year.
+During the most recent year for which we have data, 4 people received their master's degree in air transport from Liberty University.
+Around 22% of these students were from an underrepresented racial-ethnic group, and 12% were women.
+Those who complete their master's degree in air transport at Liberty University make a median salary of 85,493.

 2 Yearly Graduations